-When the web server is started at application start time, the properties are to be fetched from a configuration file that can consist of a regular Erlang property list, that is, [{Option, Value}], where Option = property() and Value = term(), followed by a full stop, or for backwards compatibility, an Apache-like configuration file.
+When the web server is started at application start time, the properties are to be fetched from a configuration file that can consist of a regular Erlang property list, that is, [{Option, Value}], where Option = property() and Value = term(), followed by a full stop.
 If the web server is started dynamically at runtime, a file can still be specified but also the complete property list.